DigiCARES/website/_team/luke-dwayne-cardiel.md

 # visible.                                                                     #
 ################################################################################
 # Change this to your name
-name: Danlu Cai
-post-nominal: Ph.D.
+name: Luke Dwayne Cardiel
 # The type field is used to place you under the correct subheading.
 It may be of
 # the following values: researcher, postdoc, visiting_scholar, graduate,
 # undergraduate, or other.
-type: postdoc
+type: undergraduate
 # Bio-tags: the following describe the person's role in the research.
-institution: University of Alabama in Huntsville
+institution: Oklahoma State University
-title: Researcher
+title: Undergraduate Researcher
 # Optional tag to change the display order in relation to other professors
 # To sort by universities chang this on each person to match their
 # institution as such, with each n being any number from 00-99.